barryclark/jekyll-now/_posts/2014-10-19-getting-started-with-scdhlm.md

 You'll only need to do the installation once.
 Once you've got the package installed, type the following in order to access the package within an R session: `library(scdhlm)`.

 To open the package documentation, type `package?scdhlm`.
 To access the documentation for an individual function in this package, just type `?` followed by the name of the function.
 For instance, one of the main functions in the package is called `g_REML`; to access its documentation, type `?g_REML`.

+### web-interface for calculating effect sizes

+The package includes an interactive app (written with `shiny`) for calculating design-comparable standardized mean differences.
+To run this app on your computer, you will first need to [install RStudio](https://www.rstudio.com/products/rstudio/download/) (if you don't already have it).
+Then ensure that you have the `shiny`, `markdown`, and `ggplot2` packages installed by running the following:

+{% highlight r %}
+install.packages("shiny")
+install.packages("markdown")
+install.packages("ggplot2")
+{% endhighlight %}

+Finally, open the app by typing the following at the prompt within RStudio:

+{% highlight r %}
+library(scdhlm)
+shine_scd()
+{% endhighlight %}

+The app should now open in your web browser.